Skip to main content

 On standing down from the National Autistic Society's Board in October 2011, John was made a lifetime Vice President in recognition of his services to the charity.
 Since then he has remained closely involved with our current major governance review and the shaping of the proposals for constitutional change.
 He remains actively engaged with the National Autistic Society on a variety of fronts.

-David Downes is a renowned artist with a diagnosis high-functioning autism and a committed supporter of the National Autistic Society.
+David Downes is a renowned autistic artist and a committed supporter of the National Autistic Society.

 David completed an MA in communication design at the Royal College of Art in 1996.
 He has since worked on a range of high-profile projects, from landscapes and drawings, to a major commission for the BBC.
 Recently, David was commissioned by the Savoy Hotel to create a picture of the Diamond Jubilee Pageant that now hangs in the foyer of the hotel.